 Red-Veined Prayer Plant

 Red-veined prayer plant (or Maranta leuconeura erythroneura) is a stunning plant.
-Prayer plants came by their name because they fold up their leaves at night, as if in prayer.
-They prefer medium, indirect light.
-If they're not getting enough of it, you'll know because the leaves will stay folded even during the daytime.
+The prayer plant got its name because it folds up its leaves at night, as if in prayer.
+It prefers medium, indirect light.
+If it is not getting enough of it, you will know because the leaves will stay folded even during the daytime.

-Prayer plants like to be warm, so don't keep your terrarium next to a cold window or in a chilly draft.Continue to 5 of 10 below.
+Prayer plants like to be warm, so do not keep your terrarium next to a cold window or in a chilly draft.Continue to 5 of 10 below.